Occupational Therapy OT

 Occupational therapists (OTs) use their skills to assist clients with different cognitive or physical conditions that limit their capacity to perform day-to-day activities.1 When you become an OT, you help clients participate in important activities, or occupations, of daily life.

-OTs apply their ingenuity to find customized adaptive movements and technologies that help clients participate more fully in occupations like work, play, leisure, education and social interaction.
+OTs apply their ingenuity to find customized adaptive movements and technologies that help clients participate more fully in occupations, including work, play, leisure, education and social interaction.
 OTs also work with clients on activities of daily living (ADLs), such as eating, bathing and getting dressed.1

 What Do Occupational Therapists Do?